boltops-tools/lono/docs/_docs/lookup-locations/params.md

     lono cfn deploy ec2 # the stack is called ec2 lono cfn deploy myserver --blueprint ec2 # the stack is called myserver

-## Project vs Blueprint Configs

-Some blueprints contain starter example params.
-When lono is able to find a project param file, it will use that instead of any blueprint example params.
-Here's an example:

-    blueprints/ec2/config/params/development.txt # ignored entirely
-    configs/ec2/params/development.txt # will be used

-The params in `blueprints` only get used if you have not created one in `configs`.
-So the blueprint params will get **ignored**.

-If there are no user-defined param `configs`, lono looks through the blueprint's param config folder with the same lookup Locations as detailed above.

 {% include prev_next.md %}